Ontotext-AD/ttyg-evaluation/README.md

 ## Usage

-To use this module you must provide a gold standard corpus that defines questions and expected tool calls for each question.
+To use this module you must provide a gold standard corpus that defines questions and (optionally) the expected tool calls for each question.

 ### Gold Standard Format